gm-legit/In-Pr/README.md

 # In-Pr

-You can find here some of my non-boring projects, that i'll try to upload regurally.
+You can find here some of my projects, that i'll try to upload betweenwhiles.